 Powervault 3 has the capability to meet grid demands, but in order to benefit, owners will need to allow management (via subscription) of their battery by a third party.

 Powervault 3’s initial offering in this area is called GridFLEXTM.
-Customers can sign up to GridFLEXTM for a period of two years and receive a flat £20 per month fee (£240 per annum) for allowing the use (management and control) of their battery to provide grid services.
+Customers can sign up to GridFLEXTM for an initial period of two years and receive a flat £10 per month fee (£120 per annum) for allowing the use (management and control) of their battery to provide grid services.